21 Different Types of Owls in Africa

 But it can also be found in short brush and open grassland.
 If their habitat becomes extremely dry, they leave their nests and move to moister locations.

-At the end of the rainy season, marsh owls, also types of owls in Africa, build their ground nests.
+At the end of the rainy season, marsh owls, another type of owl in Africa, build their ground nests.

 They have lifelong monogamous relationships.
 Despite their tendency to be fairly territorial, breeding birds frequently coexist in large colonies near one another.